kunalbandale/Let-s-upgrade-Assignments/README.md

 # Let's-upgrade-Assignments submission

-## All the assigments of Let's upgrade javascript essentials are submiited here.
+## All the assigments of Let's upgrade javascript essentials are uploaded here.